 - Passive solar design

-- The polished concrete floor next to north windows
+- Polished concrete floor adjacent to north-facing windows

 - Secure nighttime cooling